What is Azithromycin?

 It’s possible to have chlamydia without knowing because most people with it don’t get any symptoms.
 Estimates vary, but it’s thought that 61% of cases in women and 68% of cases in men are asymptomatic [2].
 This is one reason why men and women under 25 are advised to get tested each year if they regularly engage in unprotected sex.

-You need to get tested before you can order treatment for chlamydia.
-You can get a test at a sexual health clinic and send the results to us, or you can order a test from us, collect your sample at home, and post this to our lab for analysis.
-If your test returns from our pathology lab with a positive result, we’ll advise you about the best course of treatment for you.
+You need to get tested before you can start treatment for chlamydia.
+You can get a test through your GP, or at a sexual health clinic, and send the results to us.
+If your test returns with a positive result, we’ll advise you about the best course of treatment.
 If you’re not able to take Doxycycline, our clinicians might prescribe Azithromycin.

-If your partner has a positive test result, you can order a test + treat kit and start taking the medication before your test result comes back from the lab.
+If your partner has a positive test result, you can start taking the medication before you’ve been contacted about the results of your test.

 How does Azithromycin work?